torvalds/linux/Documentation/scsi/ncr53c8xx.rst

           - ftp://ftp.symbios.com/mirror/ftp.tux.org/pub/tux/roudier/drivers

-I am not a native speaker of English and there are probably lots of mistakes in this README file.
+I am analt a native speaker of English and there are probably lots of mistakes in this README file.
 Any help will be welcome.